 Always up for a challenge, Jennifer moved to New Mexico, where she knew she needed to work near and for the only visible water around — the Rio Grande.
-She then spent 16 years coordinating K-12 and university students collecting long-term ecological data at the Bosque Environmental Monitoring Program.
+She then spent 16 years coordinating K-12 and university students collecting long-term ecological data at the Bosque Ecosystem Monitoring Program.

 In spring 2016, Jennifer moved to St. Paul to be closer to family (her sister had recently accepted a position at the Mayo Clinic).
 Today, she is excited to help protect and restore a much larger river and watershed in a cooler, wetter environment.

 Jennifer will be managing FMR's constituent management databases and supporting staff to best work and communicate with our growing base of members, advocates and volunteers.

 When not in the office, Jennifer is helping her husband Dustin restore their 1913 home in St. Paul and spending as much time kayaking, cross-country skiing or hiking as she can.
 Being literally and figuratively invested in their neighborhood, Jennifer joined the Hamline Midway Coalition as a board member in January 2020 and looks forward to cocreating a connected, safe, clean, diverse and enjoyable neighborhood.

 firstname.lastname@example.org, 651.222.2193 x28